vitessio/website/content/en/docs/user-guides/vschema-guide/unique-lookup.md

 vtctld supports the [CreateLookupVindex](../../configuration-advanced/createlookupvindex) command that can perform all the above steps as well as the backfill.

 {{< warning >}}
 This will not work against the `vtcombo` based demo app because it does not support vreplication.
-You can only try this against a real vitess cluster.
+You can only try this against a real Vitess cluster.
 {{< /warning >}}

 Save the following json into a file, say `corder_keyspace_idx.json`: